sylingd/tencent-cos-and-cdn-action/README.md

 - cdn_type: CDN type, you can choose regular CDN (`cdn`) or EdgeOne CDN (`eo`).
 Default is `cdn`
 - cdn_prefix: CDN url prefix if you are using Tencent Cloud CDN or Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.
 - cos_replace_file: Whether to replace the existing file, optional: `true` replace, `false` not replace, `crc64ecma` replace the changed file through crc64ecma comparison.
 Default is `true`
+- cdn_wait_flush: Whether to wait for CDN refresh to complete.
+Defaults is `false`
 - eo_zone: The Zone ID if you are using Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.
 - local_path(**Required**): Local path to be uploaded to COS.
 Directory or file is allowed
 - remote_path(**Required**): COS path to put the local files in on COS
 - clean: Set to `true` for cleaning files on COS path which are not existed in local path.
 Default is false

+> If `cos_replace_file` is not `true`, an additional request will be made and Tencent Cloud may charge a corresponding fee.
+It is recommended to enable it when the file changes are small.

 ## Demo